martinring/thesis/src/3-Self-Verification.md

 configurations, decreasing availability, making the system less versatile and hence less marketable than strictly necessary.

-Motivated by this observation, this work proposes a design and verification methodology which conducts verification after deployment, \ie in the field and once the actual configuration is observable.
+Motivated by this observation, this chapter proposes a design and verification methodology which conducts verification after deployment, i.e. in the field and once the actual configuration is observable.
-By this, this paper proposes a first realization of the concept of \emph{self-verification} envisioned in [@DFW:2015].
 Even though it results in continuous verification tasks as the environment keeps changing, the drastic reduction of the search space outweigh this.
-As a result, embedded systems can be verified even on a much weaker machine and with much less sophisticated tools, while prior to deployment verification failed due to the exponential complexity.
+As a result, embedded and cyber-physical systems can be verified even on a much weaker machine and with much less sophisticated tools, while prior to deployment verification failed due to the exponential complexity.
-%
-Our approach of post-deployment verification guarantees safety with maximum availability --- the system will never refuse to operate when it is actually safe to run. %% \todo{verstehe ich nicht?}

-In order to assess the feasibility of the proposed methodology, we have implemented the proposed design and verification flow and used a lightweight version of the SAT solver MiniSat~\cite{ES:2003,Bornebusch2017TowardsLS} to solve the resulting verification conditions after deployment.
+In order to assess the feasibility of the proposed methodology, we have implemented the proposed design and verification flow and used a lightweight version of the SAT solver MiniSat [@ES:2003,@light-weight-SAT-solving] to solve the resulting verification conditions after deployment.
 The evaluation of a number of case studies showed that, following the proposed methodology, verification problems which failed prior to deployment (using high-end verification tools and machines) could be completed after deployment using the lightweight solver on reduced hardware.

-In the following, we present the proposed methodology as follows: First,
-%  we
-% briefly review the current situation in the verification of circuits and
-% systems, pinpointing the core problem of today's verification
-% schemes.
-Afterwards,
-we motivate and illustrate the proposed verification methodology using a small case study.
-Section~\ref{sec:impl} then describes the implementation of this methodology using the same case study and, by this, provides a detailed description for the entire flow.
-Section~\ref{sec:eval} summarizes the results of evaluating further, more sophisticated case studies conducted by us --- confirming the applicability and benefits of the proposed methodology.
-Besides that, this section also discusses the consequences of the proposed methodology to the established design flow.
-Finally, Section~\ref{sec:concl} summarizes and concludes this work.

 ## General Idea {#sec:selfie-general-idea}